-No cut –off marks announced yet, says JAMB - Vanguard - Nigeria Today
+JAMB releases official statement concerning cut-off mark - NAIJ.COM - Nigeria Today

 |

-The Joint Admissions and Matriculation Board (JAMB) says it has yet to release cut-off marks for placements into tertiary institutions for 2017 academic year, contrary to speculation by some Nigerians.
-The Head, Media and Information, JAMB, Dr Fabian …
+The Joint Admissions and Matriculation Board says it has yet to release cut-off marks for placements into tertiary institutions for the 2017 academic year, contrary to speculations by some Nigerians.
+NAN reports that the Head, Media and Information …

 JAMB Cut-off marks yet to be released